thebsdbox/mTLS/README.md

 It's a service mesh (kind of).

-## How to Run
+## How to Build and Run

-First build and run the eBPF program:
 ```
 go generate
-go build
+go build -o smesh
-sudo ./proxy
+sudo ./smesh
 ```

 ## Original Architecture